sahilda/CodePath-iOS/README.md

 The following **additional** features are implemented:

 - [x] Added hyperlinks to the the tweet links for urls
+- [x] Animated login page with a moving background, and an enlarged bird upon successful login

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):